 Call them comeback queens – they managed to return even stronger after their career breaks

-A man on a career break is an “unstoppable force” that voluntarily decided to pause, devote time to family and contemplates his true purpose in life.
-A woman on a career break is an “unstable force” that voluntarily decided to stop, devote time to family and contemplates her true purpose in life.
+A man on a career break is considered an “unstoppable force” that voluntarily decided to pause, devote time to family and contemplates his true purpose in life.
+But a woman on a career break is considered an “unstable force” that voluntarily decided to stop, devote time to family and contemplates her true purpose in life.

 For both men and women, dropping out of the pipeline in the wake of burgeoning familial responsibilities is a tough decision to make.
-However, as is evident, the decision is complicated further for women with the above unscientific binary.
-And these biases tend to multiply exponentially, the longer their break lasts.
+However, as is evident, a lot more is on the line for women, owing to the above unscientific binary.
+And these biases tend to multiply exponentially, the longer their career break lasts.

 According to a recent Catalyst report, 140 women held 12.4% of board seats and just 3.2% of board chairs in 2017 a figure that can only be explained by corporate India’s inability to help women strike a work-life balance, and their failure to tap into the talent pool of women who are ready to return to the workforce after a career break.

 Facebook COO, Sheryl Sandberg, in her Gender Diversity Report notes that the representation of women tapers not just at the C-Suite level, but gradually reduces at every level in the organisation hierarchy.
 ‘At entry level, representation is almost equal, with 52% of positions held by men and 48% by women.
 But by the managerial level, the number of women drops by 11%, and the decline continues from there.
 Between entry level and the C-suite, the percentage of female employees more than halves—while male representation increases by 27%,’ states the report.